saeedghadiri/outline-bridge-server/README.md

 ### Setup the bridge server

-Follow these steps to run the V2Ray proxy server.
+Follow these steps to run the V2Ray proxy on the bridge server.

 1. Install Docker and Docker-compose.
 1. Clone this repository into the bridge server.